-Email authentication is needed to verify email sender identity and to confirm an email has been sent from the right source, which is listed as a sender.
+Email authentication is needed to verify the identity of the email sender in order to confirm that the sent email comes from the right source - the one which is listed as the sender.

-You can set up domain authentication in your account, in section "Email Authentication".
+You can set up domain authentication in your account, in the section "Email Authentication".

-Authentication was successful if SPF, DKIM and Sender ID were marked "Verified".
+STEP 5 Authentication was successful if SPF, DKIM, Sender ID and Verification were marked "Verified"

 If the domain doesn't get verified with the first try check the most Common Mistakes in Email Authentication